-Whether it’s our primary schools or business we must begin to revive the drive and desire for excellence.
+Whether our primary schools or businesses, we must revive the drive and desire for excellence.

 If we do not, we will lose our place as leaders in the world marketplace.
 There’s nothing wrong with attempting to be the best by pursuing excellence.

-I should consider the alternative though, and that I may be wrong about this.
+I should consider the alternative, though, and I may be wrong about this.
 After all, I guess we are no worse than any other country.

 Why should or shouldn’t we pursue excellence?

 If you have ideas that you feel like sharing that might be helpful to readers, share them in the comments section below.
 Thanks!